Berkeley-CS61B/website-fa23/materials/proj/proj2a/index.md

 A `TimeSeries` is a special purpose extension of the existing `TreeMap` class where the key type parameter is always `Integer`, and the value type parameter is always `Double`.
 Each key will correspond to a year, and each value a numerical data point for that year.
+You can find the `TreeMap` API from [here](https://docs.oracle.com/javase/8/docs/api/java/util/TreeMap.html) to see which methods are available to you.

 For example, the following code would create a `TimeSeries` and associate the number 3.6 with 1992 and 9.2 with 1993.